Aditya College: Global Immersion Programme

 Global Immersion Programme is offered to give an opportunity to gain overseas exposure academically, culturally and socially.
 The objectives of the programme are to provide an understanding of the region's business, cultural and political environments, achieve a working knowledge of regional business practice, and promote intercultural awareness and communication skills.

-iPad programme
+iPad Programme

 The College leases an iPad to every freshman.
 When the students graduate, the College transfers ownership of the iPad to them.

 Personality Development Programmes

-The Personality Development Programmes aim to develop the organized pattern of behaviors and attitudes amongst its students that makes them distinctive & reflective.
-The objective is to screen out barriers or obstructions that stand in the way of the expression of individual personality and to develop soft skills as they involves attributes related to optimism, common sense, responsibility, sense of humor, integrity, time-management, motivation, etc. Teaching pedagogies include simulation exercises, role play, group discussion, presentations, management games, research projects, live projects, etc.
+The Personality Development Programmes aim to develop the organized pattern of behaviours and attitudes amongst its students that makes them distinctive & reflective.
+The objective is to screen out barriers or obstructions that stand in the way of the expression of individual personality and to develop soft skills as they involve attributes related to optimism, common sense, responsibility, sense of humour, integrity, time-management, motivation, etc. Teaching pedagogies include simulation exercises, role play, group discussion, presentations, management games, research projects, live projects, etc.